Need someone to talk to who feels safe, calm and helpful, besides your friends and family?

-Need support for your parenting, work or relationships?
+Need support for your parenting, work, relationships or communication skills?

 Questioning your gender identity or sexual preference?

 Let's figure out together what's not working and how to change it.
 Get beyond the sabotaging influence of the past and develop the self-confidence you need to get whatever you want.
 I've been helping people as a psychotherapist in private practice for over 30 years.

 Cynthia is extremely bright and thoughtful.
 A careful listener, Cynthia shows an intent interest in and gentle caring for people that is felt by her clients.
 She is remarkably clear-sighted and wise."